pyepics/epicsapps/doc/pvlogger.rst

 --------------------------

-For data that has already been collected, the PVLogger GUI Application can read the data collected into the PVlog folder, and display it.
+For data that has already been collected, the PVLogger GUI Application can read the data collected into the PVLOG folder, and display it.
 Opening an existing folder will give a main window display like:

 .. image:: images/pvlogger_mainview.png